Python Basics

 x == y

-Useful video: Explanation of Python 3 operators
+Useful video: Explanation of operators in Python 3

 Lists